-Catalyst Website: https://catalyst.deanza.edu De Anza's online course management system: access to course materials, syllabus, schedule, announcements, assignments,
+Catalyst Website: https://catalyst.deanza.edu online course management system

+Access to course materials, syllabus, schedule, announcements, assignments,

 - Follow onscreen QUICK LOG IN instructions.
 After your first log-in, change your password. - Only students registered in this class can login.
 If adding, ADD IMMEDIATELY to get Catalyst access in 24 to 48 hours. - Need help logging into Catalyst?
-Use tech help links on Catalyst site for assistance directly from their support staff. - Chapter Notes are available in Catalyst for most chapters; print and bring them to class to take notes.
-Notes were created because past students requested them as being helpful.
-Chapter notes have formulas, definitions, examples, word problems or data or graphs and extra practice problems; most examples we do in class come from the notes.
-But we may not do all examples in the notes in class; some are there for extra practice.
+Use tech help links on Catalyst site for assistance directly from their support staff. - Chapter Notes are available in Catalyst print and bring them to class to take notes.

+Chapter notes have examples and data that we use to learn in class and provide a way to organize your note-taking.
+We do many examples in the notes in class, but not all some are there for extra practice.